 Now that the displacement works, we want it to be more customizable!
-For instance, the Scale input (xy) in the Voronoi Noise nodes should be exposed in the Inspector, so you can play around with the scale (in both directions, x an y, separately).
+For example, the Scale input (xy) in the Voronoi Noise nodes should be exposed in the Inspector, so you can play around with the scale.

 To do that, add a Float Parameter and set it to Channels: xy, Title: scale,

 and connect it to all three Scale inputs of the Voronoi nodes.
 You can now change the noise scale from the Inspector!

 Keep in mind that this Lens Studio default Sphere object only has a certain amount of vertices in it – if you want a higher resolution for displacement, you’ll have to make your own sphere mesh in a 3D software.

 (Or download my high res Sphere object down below.)